agentrickard/workbench_access/README.md

 ## Overview

-The Workbench Access module creates editorial access controls based on _access hierarchies_.
-The module provides an extensible system that supports structures created by _supported Drupal modules_.
-To use the module, you must configure at least one _access control field_ on each of the _entity types_ for which you wish to restrict editorial access.
+The Workbench Access module creates editorial access controls based on [access hierarchies](#access-hierarchies).
+The module provides an extensible system that supports structures created by [supported Drupal modules](#supported-drupal-modules).
+To use the module, you must configure at least one [access control field](#access-control-fields) on each of the [entity types](#entity-types) for which you wish to restrict editorial access.

 Note that Workbench Access only denies access to untrusted users.
-Some other permission set -- such as "Article: Edit any content" -- must be available to the user in order to perform the desired action.
+Some other permission set -- such as `Article: Edit any content` -- must be available to the user in order to perform the desired action.

 While Workbench Access is part of a larger module suite, it may be run as a